cocos/cocos-docs/en/advanced-topics/hot-update.md

 - Do not check MD5 Cache when building, otherwise it will cause the hot update to be invalid.
 - Please make sure to import editor plugin hot-update into the packages folder (the demo project has imported the plugin)

-The editor plugin automatically adds the search path logic to `main.js` everytime we build a successful native version:
+The editor plugin automatically adds the search path logic and fix code to `main.js` everytime we build a successful native version:

 ```js
 // Add the following code at the beginning of main.js